sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

-## Instructions about Running the Project:
+## Instructions for Local Deployment of Stroke Prediction Project:

 In this section I have summarized the steps for running the Best model  (**XGBoost for Classification**) for my project after exporting it from Notebook to a script and deploying it locally as an app using Docker.